This is a bulleted FAQ on starting and running your own business. No joke.

 Over-deliver for the first 100 days.
 Then you will never lose them.

-25) What is the sign of an amateur?
+11) What are the signs of an amateur?

 - Asking for an NDA.

-– Trying to raise VC money before product or customers.
+- Trying to raise VC money before a product or customers.

 - Having fights with partners in the first year.
 Fire them or split before anything gets out of control.